sanj06/sanj06/README.md

 ## I am Sanjana Balamurugan (she/hers)

-- An incoming Software Engineer at ServiceNow.
+- Software Engineer at ServiceNow.
-- A Computer Science Graduate Student (specialized in Human-Computer Interaction) at UC San Diego.
+- A Computer Science Graduate (specialized in Human-Computer Interaction) from UC San Diego.
 - Currently working on side projects using the MERN stack to build websites.
 - Also exploring the world of UX to make more user-friendly and accessible software.

-#### 📫 Reach me at
-sabalamurugan@ucsd.edu